GreptimeTeam/docs/docs/faq-and-others/faq.md

 ## Is there any good first issue that can help beginners get started quickly?

-Yes, beginners can filter issues with ["good first issue"](https://github.com/GreptimeTeam/greptimedb/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label, stay tuned and more good first issues will be released on a rolling basis.
+Yes, beginners can filter issues with ["good first issue"](https://github.com/GreptimeTeam/greptimedb/issues?q=label%3A%22good+first+issue%22) label.
+Additionally, more good first issues will be released on a rolling basis, so stay tuned!

 ## Does GreptimeDB's storage system fully compatible with S3 object storage?

-GreptimeDB's data access layer is based on [OpenDAL](https://github.com/apache/incubator-opendal), supporting most kinds of the object storages.
-Now GreptimeDB supports S3, oss and local disk, you can refer to storage configuration guide [here](https://docs.greptime.com/user-guide/operations/configuration#storage-option).
+GreptimeDB's data access layer is based on [OpenDAL](https://github.com/apache/incubator-opendal), which supports most kinds of object storage services.
+Currently, GreptimeDB supports S3, OSS, and local disk storage.
+You can refer to storage configuration guide [here](https://docs.greptime.com/user-guide/operations/configuration#storage-option).

 ## Does GreptimeDB support dumping table-level data to S3?

-GreptimeDB supports dumping table-level data to S3 using `COPY TO`, documented [here](https://docs.greptime.com/reference/sql/copy#s3).
+You can use the [`COPY TO` command](https://docs.greptime.com/reference/sql/copy#s3) to dump table-level data to S3.